Seanachaí is the Gaelic word for Storyteller.

 Michael is a founding ensemble member of Seanachaí Theatre Company and served as its Artistic Director from 1995 to 2003 and again from 2009 to the present.
 As an actor, Michael has appeared in nine of Seanachaíís productions, including Our Father, War, Drink Me and The Clearing as well as the world premieres of Marked Tree, And Neither Have I Wings to Fly and The Pagans.
 Favorite roles include Hugo (Godís Man in Texas at Northlight Theatre - Jeff Nomination: Actor in a Supporting Role), Sherlock Holmes (The Sign of the Four at Apple Tree Theatre), the Invisible Man (Scientific Romances at Next Theatre), and Arthur Miller (Are You Now or Have You Ever Been... at Next Theatre).
 Other Chicago credits include work with Fox Theatricals, Interplay, Center Theater, European Repertory and other shows at Next Theatre.
 Michael is a graduate of the University of Notre Dame and lives in Chicago with his wife, Erin, and sons, Liam and Dermot.

 Robert has appeared with Seanachaí as Mush in A Whistle in the Dark, Denis in War, Oscar in Our Father, and Mojo in Mojo Mickybo.
 Other Chicago-area acting credits include work with Strawdog Theatre, The Hypocrites, City Lit, Circle Theatre, Greasy Joan & Co., New American Theater, Theatre at the Center, Lakeside Shakespeare, and the Illinois Shakespeare Festival; as well as numerous productions with Lifeline Theatre, including The Return of the King, Around the World in 80 Days (Non-Equity Jeff Awards: Supporting Actor-Play and Ensemble), The Killer Angels, The Mark of Zorro (After Dark Award: Outstanding Production), and The Count of Monte Cristo.
 As a playwright, Robert has written more than a dozen theatrical adaptations which have been performed in nearly forty states around the US, as well as in Ireland, England, and Canada, including The Island of Dr. Moreau (Non-Equity Jeff Awards: New Adaptation and Production-Play; published by Playscripts, Inc.), The Picture of Dorian Gray (Published by Playscripts, Inc.), Neverwhere (Non-Equity Jeff Award: New Adaptation), The Three Musketeers, The Moonstone, and The Woman in White.
-Directing credits include Treasure Island and Hunger at Lifeline Theatre, and Tartuffe (Wilde Award: Best Comedy), Love's Labour's Lost (Wilde Award: Best of the Bard), and She Stoops To Conquer at the Michigan Shakespeare Festival.
+Directing credits include Treasure Island and Hunger at Lifeline Theatre, and Tartuffe (Wilde Award: Best Comedy), Love's Labour's Lost (Wilde Award: Best of the Bard), She Stoops To Conquer, and Cymbeline at the Michigan Shakespeare Festival.

 Shane is proud to be a part of the Seanachaí ensemble.
 His credits with Seanachaí include The Shadow of a Gunman, Our Father, and Scenes from the Big Picture.
 Shaneís previous Chicago credits include Where Weíre Born, Betrayal, Dead Manís Cell Phone, and Last of the Boys (Steppenwolf Theatre); Jailbait (Profiles Theatre), Maryís Wedding (Rivendell Theatre Ensemble); The Tallest Man and Sweet Bird of Youth (Artistic Home; Ensemble Member); Macbeth and A Midsummerís Night Dream (Lakeside Shakespeare Theatre); Rewind (the side project); Days of Late (Sinnerman Theatre Ensemble).
 His film and TV credits include Chicago Code and Dog Jack.
 Shane was raised in Phoenix, AZ and has a B.F.A. in Theatre Performance from the Chicago College of Performing Arts at Roosevelt University.